 The degree programs in the School of Communications have a school application process with specific enrollment limitations.
 Please see the college advisement center for details, telephone 1-801-422-3777, or online at http://comms.byu.edu/.

-Working under faculty direction, students in the school plan advertising and public relations campaigns in the AdLab and Bradley Agency, and produce news reportage for KBYU-TV, the online Universe and the weekly Universe newspaper.
+Working under faculty direction, students in the school create advertising campaigns in the AdLab, develop digital public relations campaigns in Y Digital, and produce news reportage for Newsline on BYU-TV, the online Daily Universe and the weekly Universe newspaper.

 The School of Communications sponsors the International Media Studies Program, which seeks to broaden students' awareness of worldwide communications issues and practices.
 Not only do students have opportunity to study the media systems of other nations through classes and on-site experiences, but media practitioners of other nations are also brought to campus as lecturers and visiting experts.